 Illinois Rental Agreement

-An Illinois rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Illinois landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+An Illinois rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Illinois landlord-tenant law governs and regulates these agreements.

 Illinois Rental Agreement Types